AG: Lawmaker was victim of racial harassment; no charges

 BENNINGTON, Vt.
-(AP) — A former Vermont legislator who resigned after receiving racial threats was the victim of racial harassment and crimes but no charges will be filed because of free speech protections and insufficient evidence, Vermont Attorney General T.J.
+(AP) — An ex-Vermont legislator who resigned after receiving racial threats was the victim of racial harassment and crimes but no charges will be filed because of free speech protections and insufficient evidence, Vermont Attorney General T.J.
 Donovan announced Monday.

 To address incidents of racism and hate, Donovan said his office has launched a statewide reporting system for bias incidents that his office said will encourage police and prosecutors to share reports with the civil unit of the attorney general’s office.
-He also urged Vermonters to stand up to racism and hate.
+He also urged Vermont residents to stand up to racism and hate.

 “What that means today is that we meet hateful speech coming from one street corner with more speech coming from the next street corner not with hate but with love and compassion and solidarity,” he said.

-Kiah Morris became Vermont’s fist black female legislator in 2014.
+Kiah Morris was Vermont’s only black female legislator when elected.
 She said online and other harassment and threats followed until she resigned in 2018.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that Morris was Vermont’s only black female legislator when elected, not the first black female legislator.